Esri/arcgis-runtime-samples-android/java/web-tiledlayer/README.md

 # Web Tiled Layer
-Demonstrates how to display map tiles from Stamen terrain as an online resource using the `WebTiledLayer`. `WebTiledLayer` provides a simple way to integrate non-ArcGIS Services as a layer in a map.
+Display map tiles from Stamen terrain as an online resource using the `WebTiledLayer`. `WebTiledLayer` provides a simple way to integrate non-ArcGIS Services as a layer in a map.

 ![Web Tiled Layer App](web-tiledlayer.png)